 Husband and wife Lauren and Steven Keys have buddied up on numerous goals over the past decade.
 One of their first, which they set upon after graduating from college, was saving $100,000.

-But reaching that goal had taken a toll.
+But working toward that goal had taken a toll.
 Plus, they’d started to lose perspective on why they were working so hard in the first place, which was to spend more time together.

-So, in January, they buddied up on another goal: visiting, photographing and blogging about all 61 U.S. National Parks.
+So, in January, after saving for three more years, they buddied up on another goal: visiting, photographing and blogging about all 61 U.S. National Parks.
 Seven months later they’d achieved that goal.
 They also strengthened their marriage.